p5-salesforce/www-salesforce-nb/README.md

 This is the base host of the API we're using.
 This allows you to use any of your sandbox or live data areas easily.

 Note, changing this attribute might invalidate your access token after you've logged in.
+You may want to [logout](#logout) before changing this setting.

 ### consumer\_key